 Education

-Recent Honors
+Honors

-- Mary Landsteiner Scholar, for excellence in research at the intersection of interdisciplinary ocean science with advanced computing, School of Oceanography, University of Washington, 2012.
+- Mary Landsteiner Scholar, “For excellence in research at the intersection of interdisciplinary ocean science with advanced computing”, School of Oceanography, University of Washington, 2012.

 Publications